jbert/aoc/NOTES.md

                   count for sub graph)
                 - or choose to turn new graph, then move (and -= 2 the minute count for sub graph)
+                - gah - what about start node?

+Tried using bitfield for []bool, using uint64 so struct is comparable and can be used as a map key.

+Further 3x speedup:
+1.12user 0.27system 0:01.11elapsed 124%CPU (0avgtext+0avgdata 134472maxresident)k

+System is almost fast enough, but OOMs...

 ## Day 13